 In addition, The MENTOR Network’s commitment to our communities is embodied in the work of The MENTOR Network Charitable Foundation, Network Angels—our emergency assistance fund—and our national Volunteer Day that brings employees, individuals served, foster parents and other independent contractors as well as family and friends of The Network together for a day of service in communities across the country.

 In 2013 The Network established an annual Volunteer Day, where employees and their families from across The Network come together to lend a hand in their communities.
-Volunteer Day 2014 brought together nearly 800 employees in nine states and fourteen sites to clean up parks, paint Boys and Girls Clubs and sort donations at a local food bank among other activities.
+Volunteer Day 2014 brought together nearly 800 employees in nine states and fourteen sites and Volunteer Day 2015 brought together 2,500 employees in seventeen states and 50 sites.

 The MENTOR Network Charitable Foundation